Lzw104522773/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
+Version 4.7:
+-Added complete Simplified Chinese translation by Lzw104522773 and proofread by Esceen -Fixed bug where Valera would respawn after finishing the quest "Shadows and Echoes"

 Version 4.6:
 -Added traified dialog (Thanks to JohnBob)
 -Added Simplified Chinese translation by Lzw104522773 and proofread (still in progress) by Esceen